RibirX/Polestar/cli/README.md

 #### `channel switch <id>`

-You can use `channel switch` command to switch current channel by channel id.
+You can use the `channel switch` command to switch the current channel by channel ID.

-Channel id is uuid string, when you switch a channel, you can select a channel from channel list.
+The channel ID is represented by a UUID string.
+You can switch channels by selecting one from the channel list.

 ```txt
 polestar-cli〉channel switch